pwegrzyn/pwegrzyn.github.io/content/about.md

 I used to work as a software engineer at Akamai, where I was responsible for CDN data validation pipelines.

-Currently, I work as a backend engineer at Google, where I develop APIs in Cloud.
+Currently, I work as a backend engineer at Google, where I develop Cloud AI APIs.

 ### CV